 Other National Competitions

-England Boxing supports National Association of Boys and Girls Clubs (NABGC) Championships and the British Universities and Colleges Sports (BUCS) Championships.
+England Boxing supports the National Association of Boys and Girls Clubs (NABGC) Championships and the British Universities and Colleges Sports (BUCS) Championships.
 When entries for these are open, go to the sub-heading Competition Forms (for boxers) on the Forms and Resources page to enter.

 Roll of Honour